-Marketing Yourself As A Yoga Teacher
+How To Market Yourself As A Yoga Teacher and Make Money!

 Many people become yoga teachers with a false impression that their first students will just show up.
 I am here to tell you, this will never happen.